Multi Component Dark Matter in a Minimal Model: Three Dark Matter Scenario

 \section{Three Dark Matter Scenario}

-We focus on the region of parameter space where the three new particles, namely, two singlet Dirac fermions $\psi_1, \psi_2$, and the singlet scalar $\phi$, are kinematically stable and thus being our potentially DM candidates.
+We focus on the region of parameter space in which the three new particles, namely the singlet Dirac fermions $\psi_1$, $\psi_2$ and the singlet scalar $\phi$, are kinematically stable and can therefore constitute dark matter candidates.
 To this end, the following conditions are required simultaneously,

-In the following we introduce all the possible interactions we need to compute the relic density.
+We now discuss the interactions relevant for the relic density calculation.
 Moreover, the relevant Feynman diagrams are depicted in Fig.~\ref{relic_diagram}.

-\subsection{Scalar DM processes}
+\subsection{Scalar DM Processes}

-We provide number changing processes for the scalar DM which are allowed dynamically.
-These interactions are classified as self-annihilation and conversion processes.\\ 1) {\bf Self-annihilation:} The scalar DM annihilates via $t$- and $u$-channel as $\phi \phi \to \psi_i \psi_i$ by exchanging a fermion $\psi_j$.
-In addition there are $s$, $t$ and $u$-channel annihilation as $\phi \phi \to$ \{\text{SM}\}, with the Higgs particle as mediator in the $s$-channel, and singlet scalar as mediator in the $t$ and $u$-channel.\\ 2) {\bf Conversion or Co-scattering:} The scalar DM may undergo an conversion process like $\phi \psi_i \to h \psi_j$ via $t$- and $u$-channel by exchanging a scalar DM as the mediator.
-Through the $s$-channel, the process $\phi h \to \psi_1 \psi_2$ can occur by exchanging a singlet scalar $\phi$.
+We provide number changing processes for the scalar DM which are kinematically allowed.
+The scalar dark matter candidate participates in both self-annihilation and conversion processes.
+Self-annihilation proceeds through the channels $\phi\phi\to\psi_i\psi_i$ via $t$- and $u$-channel by the exchange of $\psi_j$.
+In addition, the scalar can annihilate into the SM particles through Higgs and scalar mediated interactions.
+The process $\phi\phi\to{\rm SM}$ receives contributions from the $s$-channel with Higgs exchange and from the $t$- and $u$-channel with scalar exchange.
+A contact interaction also contributes to the process $\phi\phi\to hh$.
+Conversion processes include reactions such as $\phi\psi_i\to h\psi_j$ and $\phi h\to\psi_1\psi_2$.

-\subsection{Fermion DM processes}
+\subsection{Fermion DM Processes}

-A fermion DM may undergo three types of number changing interactions when kinematically allowed. \\ 1) {\bf Self-annihilation:} A fermion DM $\psi_i$ annihilates through $t$- and $u$-channel as $\psi_i \psi_i \to \phi \phi$ by exchanging a fermion $\psi_j$.\\ 2) {\bf Conversion or Co-scattering:} This interaction occurs as $\psi_i \phi \to \psi_j h$ or $\psi_i h \to \psi_j \phi$, through $t$- and $u$-channel channel by exchanging a scalar DM.\\ 3) {\bf Co-annihilation:} This process can occur via $s$-channel as $\psi_i \psi_j \to \phi h$ by exchanging a scalar DM.
+The fermionic dark matter components participate in self-annihilation, conversion, and co-annihilation processes whenever these channels are kinematically accessible.
+Self-annihilation proceeds through the interaction $\psi_i\psi_i\to\phi\phi$ via $t$- and $u$-channel by the exchange of $\psi_j$.
+Conversion reactions include $\psi_i\phi\to\psi_j h$ and $\psi_i h\to\psi_j\phi$, mediated by scalar exchange.
+In addition, a co-annihilation process as $\psi_i\psi_j\to\phi h$ can occur through the $s$-channel by exchanging a singlet scalar.